uberBuilder24/EZ-Game/README.md

 # EZ-Game
 ## Description
 I made Pygame easy-to-use!
 Comes with window creation, sprite creation, sprite rendering, collision detections, and more!
 I made this library so I could shorten your 200 lines of code, to just 80 lines!
+(Credit: Pygame - the base library).

 ## Documentation
 ### Installation